mikeschinkel/wordcamp-tampa-2016/README.md

 _Presented by Mike Schinkel_

 ##Agenda
+### SURVEY
+####Skill Set
+- Designers?
+- Backend Developers
+- Frontend Developers
+- Full stack Developers?
+- Site Builders _(not a programmer?)_
+- End Users of WordPress?
+- None of the Above?

+####Organization Type
+- Individual Freelancer?
+- Work for an Agency?
+- Work for a Company Building Own Sites?
+- Commercial Theme Developers?
+- Commercial Plugin Developers?
+- Work for a Web Host?
+- None of the Above?

 ### BACKGROUND
 - What Defines a Web Server?
 - What Defines WordPress on a Web Server?